Lecture Notes in Education Psychology and Public Media

 News

 • February 21, 2023, Good News!
-Welcome Dr. Nafhesa Ali from Northumbria University to give a speech at the 4th International Conference on Education Innovation and Philosophical Inquiries (ICEIPI 2023).
+Welcome Dr. Nafhesa Ali from Northumbria University to give a speech at The International Conference on Social Psychology and Humanity Studies (ICSPHS 2023)!

 • The 4th International Conference on Educational Innovation and Philosophical Inquiries (ICEIPI 2023) will be held on August 7, 2023.